youngbloood/gopool/README.md

 Q: how deal with ErrTimeOut?

-A: then pool get a channel from queue, and send a v(interface{}) into the queue , it may be timeout, if recieve ErrTimeOut, then you can send many times.
+A: then pool get a channel from queue, and send a v(interface{}) into the queue , it may be timeout.
+If recieve ErrTimeOut, then you can send many times.

 Q: how much size should set in goroutine pool?